 |Believed to be a leftover from the planet||Believed to be a smaller disintegrated element of comet or asteroid.|

-Stay tuned with Byju’s to learn more about the solar system, difference between asteroid and comet and much more.
+Stay tuned t0 BYJU’S to learn more about the solar system, the difference between asteroid and comet, and much more.

 Frequently Asked Questions – FAQs

 What is a near-earth object?